Bonus Download: New to painting? Start with my free Beginner's Guide to Painting.

 Positive Space Is Not Always More Important Than Negative Space

-Many people would assume that positive space is more important than negative space as it is the area which is in focus.
+Many people would assume that positive space is more important than negative space as it is the area that is in focus.
 But I think that is a flawed way of thinking about positive and negative space.

 In the painting below, I do not consider the negative space any less beautiful than the positive space (which I perceive to be the bridge, land and sun).
 The vast area of vibrating hues in the negative space is just as interesting as the small areas of positive space with high contrast.
 It is all nicely balanced.